I often get asked what my diet regime is, and while I'm happy to share tips, I always have to put a disclaimer on it that goes something like this:

 I enjoy what I refer to as “primal training”, which in essence is responding to what your body is craving.
 Sometimes I want to just run around playing football for hours, other times I like to do a week of body weight exercises (calisthenics), and if I'm stressed I'll go to the gym and hit the weights hard and fast.

-As we know, the way your body develops is largely based on genetics, unless you distort that with performance enhancing drugs, which I'm strongly against — not least because most aren't vegan!
+As we know, the way your body develops (when training for sport) is largely based on genetic predisposition, unless you distort that with performance enhancing drugs, which I'm strongly against — not least because most aren't vegan!

 But what's more important than how you look is what's going on inside.
-As we all know, a person can be shredded but very unfit and unhealthy due to the amount of dairy, meat and processed sugary foods they eat.
+As we all know, a person can be shredded but very unfit and unhealthy due to the amount of processed meat, dairy products and processed and sugary foods they eat.
 My advice is to focus on the inside, and then the outside will naturally take care of itself.

 What does a typical vegan meal plan look like for you?
 Leave it in the comments section below.